jamez2128/ppassdb/README.md

 ###  <a name="initialize-directory"></a>Priorities for initializing directories:
 - `/storage/emulated/0/ppassdb`
 - `$APPDATA/ppassdb`
-- `~/Library/Application Support/ppassdb`
+Current directory- `~/Library/Application Support/ppassdb`
 - `$XDG_DATA_HOME/ppassdb`
 - `~/.local/share/ppassdb`
 - `~/.ppassdb`
 - Current directory

 ### <a name="change-directory"></a> Changing Directory Locations:
-You also change the location of the script by editing directly in the script's variable in the Configuration part, or exporting "PPASSDB_HOME" as an environmental variable.
+If you wish to change the location, you can do so by editing directly in the script's variable in the Configuration part, or exporting "PPASSDB_HOME" as an environmental variable.
 For example:
 - Change to Home Directory: